• Skip to primary navigation

 cherry brownies with fresh cherries on top

-This is the best cherry brownies recipe!
-These brownies have the perfect crackle top, are fudgy, rich, and so chocolatey.
-Made with flour, cocoa powder, eggs, butter, and fresh cherries you will love how easy they are to make.
-They are decadent enough to impress guests, but easy enough to make anytime.
-They can also be made gluten free and dairy free.
+This is the best chocolate cherry brownies recipe!
+These brownies have the perfect crackle top, are rich and fudgy, and so chocolatey.
+You will love how easy they are to make and they can also be made gluten-free and dairy-free.

 Cut up cherry brownies with fresh cherries on top surrounded by fresh cherries.